katunilya/moona/README.md

 important to understand application lifecycle and events that happen during service execution.

-In this way `mona` does nothing except what you said.
-If you forgot to set a header than this is your problem, if you forgot to send a body, this is your problem (well, `mona` does it for you actually, but that is required for persisting successful processing path).
+In this way `moona` does nothing except what you said.
+If you forgot to set a header than this is your problem, if you forgot to send a body, this is your problem (well, `moona` does it for you actually, but that is required for persisting successful processing path).

 ### Everything is monad